 Further compounding the beauty of the brick; A patchwork of various textile patterns reminds me of the 2nd image in the blog, from Glasgow.
 Tweed textures and herringbone structures bring this building to life with decoration.

-Finally, this fantastic building shows a myriad ways to use brick to make woven-like textures.
+Finally, this fantastic building shows a myriad ways to use brick to make

 Concrete facade panels clad with brickwork allude to the original brick assembly technique used in the neighbourhood, whilst breaking with the monotonous, repetitive appearance of traditional prefab facades.
 The result is a varied brickwork pattern that resembles the colourful image composition of hanging woven blankets.